Sahar-Heu/shmsr/content/contact.md

 type: contact
 ---

-# Contact me
+# Contact Me

 If you would like to discuss a project, collaboration or simply say “hi”, please reach out to: